TallChris91/PRIESTESS/README.md

 # PRIESTESS
 Self-disclosure chatbot for RocketChat and Discord

+<h2>About</h2>

+PRIESTESS is a Dutch chatbot written for an experiment at Lowlands science.
+It first tries to engage with a user by asking about their name and their experiences at Lowlands, after which the chatbot asks the user to confess a secret.

+The chatbot tries to reply to all information that the user provides with empathy (as much as a chatbot could do...).

 <h2>Installation</h2>

 PRIESTESS is written in Python 3.
 For the chatbot you need the following libraries: